plutov/formulosity/README.md

 - Go backend.
 It's packaged as a Docker container and can be deployed anywhere.
 - Next.js frontend.
 It's also packaged as a Docker container, but also can be deployed to Vercel for example.
 - [Optional] Postgres database.
 You can use managed Postgres services or deploy it yourself.

-The demo service (links above) is deployed to Fly.io (Go, SQLite) and Vercel (Next.js) and are under the free tiers.

 ### Environment Variables